pengd/pengd.github.io/_pages/about.md

 <!-- I am an adjunct senior lecturer working with Scientia Professor [Jingling Xue](http://www.cse.unsw.edu.au/~jingling) at School of Computer Science and Engineering, The University of New South Wales.
 We also open-sourced [CodeFuse-Query](https://github.com/codefuse-ai/CodeFuse-Query) that is a scalable datalog-based static program analyser to assist the CodeFuse pre-train.
 -->

-I am working at [Ant Group](https://www.antgroup.com/) as a Senior Staff Engineer and leading the AI Native & Software Engineering team.
+I am working at [Ant Group](https://www.antgroup.com/) as a Senior Staff Engineer and leading the Intelligent Platform Engineering team.
 Additionally, I am an Adjunct Associate Professor at the University of New South Wales, Sydney.
 I also serve as an Industrial PhD Mentor at Zhejiang University.

 I earned my PhD degree from UNSW under supervised by Scientia Professor [Jingling Xue](http://www.cse.unsw.edu.au/~jingling).
 And then I worked as a Research Associate at [Compiler Research Group](http://www.cse.unsw.edu.au/~corg/) and cooperatively developed an inter-procedural dependence analysis tool [SVF](http://svf-tools.github.io/SVF/).